quarkcms/wechat-helper/README.md

 Overview:

-A simple demo based on QuarkGo
+A simple demo with QuarkGo

 Install: